Cuisinart Petite Gourmet Review

 Output Power

-The PG had the lowest amount of claimed BTU output we tested at 5,500 BTUs.
-The low setting on this portable grill is very low, and the highest setting isn't extremely high, but it does get the job done.
+At 5,500 BTUs, the Cuisinart Petite Gourmet has one of the lowest amounts of claimed BTU outputs out of all the grills that we tested.
+The low setting on this portable grill is very low, and the highest setting isn't extremely high, but it does get the job done, even offering sear marks on veggies, meats, and tofu.
 With a full propane canister and a thorough warm-up, this grill is ready for searing a steak.
-The 5500 BTUs are spread over a relatively small surface area, making for hot-enough grilling.
-When set on the lower setting, grilled vegetables or roasted garlic cooked without worry.
+The 5,500 BTUs are spread over a relatively small surface area, making for hot-enough grilling.
+When set on the lower setting, grilled vegetables or roasted garlic cooked without concern.

 Control

-We didn't experience any flare-up, and not much gets stuck to the impressive non-stick porcelain enameled cast iron grate.
-It didn't cook the most amount of food of all the grills tested, but it was among the most portable.
+We didn't experience any flare-up, though quite a lot of food stuck to the claimed “non-stick” porcelain enameled cast iron grate.
+While the limited cooking surface didn't cook the most amount of food, it was among the lighter and most portable models.
 It cooks evenly with a slightly warmer area directly over the burner head.
-The Petite Gourmet heats up quickly and uses a minimal amount of fuel compared to a full-sized grill.
-We do wish it came with a temperature gauge.
-This product's Piezo Ignitor works well enough, and the regulator is not in an area that gets in the way of cooking or transporting.
+The grill heats up rather quickly with the lid closed and uses a minimal amount of fuel compared to other full-sized grills.
+The Cuisinart Petite Gourmet's Piezo Ignitor works well enough, and the regulator is not in an area that gets in the way of cooking or transporting.

 One nice feature of the temperature control is that when turning from high to low, there is no way to shut down the fuel accidentally — you have to push in the dial and twist it to turn it completely off.
-The PG has a tiny little grease drip tray that attaches to the bottom of the grill and is easy to take on and off.
+The Cuisinart Petite Gourmet has a tiny little grease drip tray that attaches to the bottom of the grill and is easy to take on and off.
 It does not leak grease when in the standing position and when cleaned regularly, though it could overflow if you do not clean it often enough.
-If transporting or storing the PG on its back with the handle up, make sure to remove and clean the tray first.
+If transporting or storing the Petite Gourmet on its back with the handle up, make sure to remove and clean the tray first.

 Portability

-The Petite Gourmet is one of the lightest products that we tested, weighing in at a mere 15 pounds.
+The Petite Gourmet is one of the lightest products that we tested, weighing in at a mere 17 pounds.
 It folds up small, making it convenient, super portable, and a good option for those with limited storage space.
-The Top Pick Primus Kuchoma is even more compact and weighs 5 pounds less than the PG, with little to no compromise in cooking performance.

-Make sure to take the grease tray out when transporting this product on its back with the handle up - especially if it's a hot day, as the grease could melt and drip out.
-You do have to carry the Petite Gourmet by its handle.
-To do so, make sure that the lid latch is securely fastened.
-After the first few closures, the lid and latch became finicky, and we did have to press down firmly on the lid to close the latch securely.
+Make sure to take the grease tray out when transporting this product on its back with the handle up - especially if it's a hot day, as the grease could melt and create a huge mess.
+You can either carry the Petite Gourmet by its handle or with two hands on each side of the folded legs.
+If carrying single-handedly, make sure that the lid latch is securely fastened.
+It is worth mentioning that this lock feature became finicky with only a few uses, rendering it useless and making it difficult to carry with one hand on its side.
+We found some luck with pressing down firmly on the lid to secure the lock, however, the limited durability with this feature was a cause for concern.

 Cooking Area

 The PG's porcelain-enameled 145 square inch cast-iron grate is easy to clean, especially with a sponge and hot soapy water, or in the dishwasher.
-Rest assured that it is easy to cook on and won't rust.
+Rest assured that it is easy to cook on and won't rust, though we do recommend oiling the surface or your food to prevent any items from sticking to the surface.
 Refrain from scrubbing it with a metal grill brush, which could damage the surface.
-This product has a smaller-than-average cooking area, but it is one of the easiest to transport.
+This product has a smaller-than-average cooking area, providing just enough surface area for two people at a time.
+If you're cooking for a small group, prepare to eat in shifts.

 Wind Resistance

-This product performed fine in high winds.
-All grills lose some heat to wind-borne convective cooling, and the smaller grills are more vulnerable.
-Allowing for this, we had no problems with the Cuisinart Petite.
+This product performed just fine in high winds.
+All grills lose some heat to wind-borne convective cooling, and the smaller grills are certainly more vulnerable.
+Allowing for this, we had no problems with the Petite Gourmet.
 The single stainless steel burner is large and set down low so that even when opening the lid in high winds, the flame was not affected.
-When its legs were in the fully telescoped position, they were not affected by the wind either.
+That being said, be mindful of the plastic legs in the fully telescoped position on an uneven surface as they offer limited stability and can be affected by strong winds.

-The price tag on the PG is no joke, especially for such a tiny little thing.
-But, if you want a free-standing grill that you can grab out of the closet or garage and practically toss into the trunk, or grab out of a tiny compartment in your RV easily without struggle or fuss, this is it.
-It's small, lightweight, and quick and simple to use.
+The price tag on the Cuisinart Petite Gourmet is no joke, especially for such a tiny little grill.
+However, if you're after a free-standing grill that you can grab out of the closet or garage and practically toss into the trunk, or grab out of a tiny compartment in your RV easily without struggle or fuss, this is it.
+It's versatile, small, and lightweight design make it a more portable option though we do have concerns regarding the stability of the plastic legs along with the limited cooking surface if you plan to prepare food for more than two people at a time.